 - Recommend priorities for the consortium and the database

 Lhasa Limited - an honest broker and trusted holder of data

-Lhasa is a not-for-profit organisation and we believe that shared knowledge can lead to shared progress.
-Recognised as the original honest broker, Lhasa Limited has repeatedly been trusted with proprietary data and this can be seen with our involvement in other collaborative data sharing projects.
-These include:
+Lhasa is a not-for-profit organisation and believes that shared knowledge can lead to shared progress.
+Recognised as the original "Honest Broker", Lhasa Limited has repeatedly been trusted with proprietary data and this can be seen with our involvement in other collaborative data sharing projects.

 To find out more about data sharing opportunities at Lhasa Limited, please get in touch.

 Torres et al (2021) 'ICH Q3D Drug Product Elemental Risk Assessment: The Use of An Elemental Impurities Excipients Database', Journal of Pharmaceutical Sciences, October 2021, DOI:https://doi.org/10.1016/j.xphs.2021.10.012.